Investments

 Benchmark

-We manage the fixed income portfolio with a focus on liquidity and safety.
-The portfolio’s sector weights, curve, and duration are determined by an overall view of the economy.
-We also look for trading opportunities within and amongst the different sectors.
+We manage the bond portfolio with a focus on liquidity and safety.
+The portfolio positioning with regards to sector weights, curve, and duration are determined by a top-down assessment of the economy and the credit cycle.
+Relative value trading is done to take advantage of opportunities both within and amongst the different sectors.

-To ensure we can sell our investments quickly, we invest in the largest issuers in the market.
-These tend to be regulated utilities and other infrastructure-related companies.
-Because of their size in the benchmark, the Big Five Canadian banks tend to make up the bulk of corporate holdings.
+To maintain liquidity in the corporate holdings, the portfolio is invested in the largest issuers in the market, which tend to be regulated utilities and other infrastructure-related companies.
+Due to their size in the benchmark, the big 5

-We started the year with a corporate weighting of 40% (25% benchmark).
-Credit spreads were wide to begin the year and, as a result, the mix of carry and potential for spread tightening was favourable for generating excess return.
+We began the year with a corporate weighting of 38% (25% benchmark).
+Credit spreads were still relatively wide to begin the year and the mix of carry and potential for spread tightening was favourable.

 Fixed Income